Geometric models for the algebraic hearts in the derived category of a gentle algebra: Introduction

-In some sense, all of them are kinds of partial triangulations or admissible dissections used in \cite{BC21,OPS18,PPP19}.
-They are related by two operations: a duality $*$, which is an involution, and a twist $t$ (as well as the inverse $t^{-1}$), which clockwise rotates both endpoints of an arc to next endpoints on the same boundary components, see the commutative diagram in Figure \ref{figure:dual-twist}.

-Since the derived category catches the homology properties of the modules, and on the surface model established above, a curve does not only represent an indecomposable module, as well as the minimal projective resolution of this module, thus it is convenient to study the homological properties of a module by using the surface model.
-For example, we get an explicit characterization for the projective resolution of any indecomposable module, see Theorem \ref{thm:main-projective-res}.
-In particular, for any indecomposable module, there are at most two terms in $n$-th position of its minimal projective resolution when $n\leq -2$.
-As an application, the projective dimension and the injective dimension of an indecomposable $A$-module, as well as the finitistic dimension of $A$ can be read directly from the surface, see Corollaries \ref{corollary:proj-res-string} and \ref{corollary:fdim}.
+Since on the surface model established above, a curve does not only represent an indecomposable module, as well as the minimal projective resolution of this module, thus it is convenient to study the homological properties of a module by using the surface model.
+For example, we get an explicit characterization for the projective resolution of any indecomposable module, see Proposition \ref{prop:proj-res} and Remark \ref{remark:inj}.
+The projective dimension and the injective dimension of an indecomposable $A$-module, as well as the finitistic dimension of $A$ can be read directly from the surface, see Corollaries \ref{corollary:proj-res-string} and \ref{corollary:fdim}.

-Noth that the syzygies and the extensions of modules over gentle algebras (and over more general string algebras) have been studied in several papers, for example \cite{BDMTY20,BS21,CS17,CPS19,CPS21,HS05,K15,Z14}.
+Note that the syzygies and the extensions of modules over gentle algebras (and over more general string algebras) have been studied in several papers, for example \cite{BDMTY20,BS21,CS17,CPS19,CPS21,HS05,K15,S99,Z14}.
 Here we focus on the higher-extensions, and explain them as polygons of the surface, see the following theorem, which can be viewed as a generalization of the phenomenon that certain triangles on the surface represent distinguished triangles as well as $1$-extension of objects in the associated category.
-In particular, any higher-extension always arises from an oriented intersection at the endpoint, while an interior non-punctured oriented intersection always gives rise to an 1-extension.
-We mention that this phenomenon is also discovered in \cite{BS21}, where the authors study the higher-extensions for a gentle algebra by using the surface model of the module category given in \cite{BC21}.
+In particular, any higher-extension always arises from an oriented intersection at the endpoint, while an interior non-punctured oriented intersection always gives rise to a 1-extension.
+We mention that this phenomenon is also discovered in \cite{BS21}, where the authors study the higher-extensions for a gentle algebra arising from a triangulation of a marked surface.